 Skip to main content

-Gujarat budget mismatch: While tax revenues suggest rise, spending on people's welfare decelerates
+Gujarat budget mismatch: While tax revenues suggest rise, people's welfare decelerates

 % of actuals to budget estimates

-Facts made available from Gujarat’s finance department show deceleration in spending during the first six months of the current financial year, between April and September 2014.
+Facts made available by the Gujarat’s finance department show deceleration in spending during the first six months of the current financial year, between April and September 2014.
 A financial statement, accessed by Counterview, suggests that, while there had been acceleration in revenue collection, this has failed to improve the ability to spend on different projects floated by the Gujarat government for people’s “welfare”.
 Characterized as “unaudited” accounts, the figures show that, though the tax revenue of the Gujarat government rose from 45.7 per cent of the budget estimates during April-September 2013 to 47 per cent in April-September 2014, this did not impact the ability to raise spending.

 The budget estimate for the current financial year, 2014-15, was set at 1,25,285.98 crore, and spending for the first six months of the financial year, if the official report is any indication, was Rs 42,735.02 crore, which is 34.1 per cent of the total .
 The statement says, as against this, the spending in the corresponding period – first six months of the fiscal 2013-14 – was 38 per cent of the total budget estimate.
 This suggests that spending this year was four per cent lower than last year.